June 28, 2017 • 1:00 - 2:30 pm ET

-Non-IBI members register here.
+Non-IBI members register (recording available) here.

 Mattias Gustafsson works as a consultant in biochar and renewable energy through his own firm EcoTopic.
 Ongoing assignments include project management, technical expertise and lectures both in Sweden and internationally.
 At the moment Mattias is the project manager for the Stockholm Biochar Project.